X16Community/x16-smc/README.md

 The firmware is automatically built on every push and pull request.

 You may download the resulting artifacts from the Actions view.
-Each build creates two artifacts:

-- "SMC default firmware", compatible with the official Commander X16 board sold by TexElec
+# Bootloader

-- "SMC CommunityX16 firmware", compatible with the CommunityX16 board designed by Joe Burks ("Wavicle")
+There's a special section on the SMC bootloader that you find [here](bootloader/README.md)